 When you pay a bond, we must prepare an ‘Entry Condition Report’, which records the property’s general condition, including fittings and fixtures, and present you with 2 paper copies of this Report when you come to collect your keys.
 Review and, if necessary, add your comments to the ‘Entry Condition Report’.
 You must return the report to the property within three business days of moving in and you should keep a copy of the ‘Entry Condition Report’ until the end of the tenancy.
 The ‘Condition Report’ is a very important document, as it can be used as evidence if there is a dispute about who should pay for cleaning, damage, or replacement of missing items, particularly at the end of a tenancy.
 You may want to take photos of your apartment at the start of your tenancy to further show the condition.
 The owner may claim some or the entire bond for cleaning, damage, or replacement of missing items at the end of your tenancy.
 If the ‘Condition Report’ stated that the work was required at the start of the tenancy, or the items were not listed, it can help you prove the bond should be returned to you.

-Finding the right student accommodations in Brisbane can completely shape your university experience.
-The city has become one of Australia’s top student destinations, welcoming both domestic and international students for its mix of lifestyle, academic excellence, and community vibe.
-Whether you’re studying at the University of Queensland, QUT, or Griffith University, living in comfortable, well-connected housing can make all the difference.
-Amber offers a variety of verified student apartments in Brisbane, from shared rooms to private studios, designed for students who want comfort, convenience, and a sense of belonging.
-With plenty of rooms for rent in Brisbane, you can find options near universities and city hotspots that fit both your budget and lifestyle.
-From social spaces and gyms to study zones and rooftop lounges,
+Amber offers a variety of verified student apartments in Brisbane, from shared rooms to studios, designed for students who want comfort, convenience, and a sense of belonging.
+With plenty of rooms for rent in Brisbane, you can find student apartments Brisbane options near universities and city hotspots like Kelvin Grove and St Lucia that fit both your budget and lifestyle.
+From social spaces and gyms to study zones, swimming pools and rooftop lounges.

-Here are some of the best student accommodations in Brisbane:
+Here are some of the top student housing Brisbane:

 2. Scape South Bank – ★★★★★ (4.6/5.0) – “lively, modern, and just minutes away from South Bank’s student hotspots.” – From AU$499/week